Ian started working out at age 40 and has since learned a lot about motivation, success, and developing a fitness routine.

 You've probably heard about the natural rush that comes from exercise.
 This is backed up with science, and you'll find it's true; coming out of a workout session, you'll probably find that you feel happier or more content in some way.

 But for most people, especially if you haven't been accustomed to a regular workout schedule, that may not be enough to overcome the natural objections.
-We'll look at those objections and how to get past.
+We'll look at those objections and how to get past them.

 1. Decide What Motivates You